Circumcision in men

 If you're considering circumcision for a medical reason, it's worth discussing alternative treatment options with your GP or specialist.

-There's evidence from several trials carried out in Africa that circumcised men have a lower risk of acquiring HIV from infected women.
+There's evidence from several trials carried out in Africa that circumcised men have a lower risk of acquiring HIV.

-But it's unclear whether male circumcision can help prevent other sexually transmitted infections (STIs).
+But it's unclear whether circumcision can help prevent other sexually transmitted infections (STIs).

 Circumcision is usually carried out on a day patient basis.
 This means you'll be admitted to hospital on the same day you have surgery and won't have to stay overnight.